omgdory/FlapPy-Bird/README.md

 At the moment, no executable file exists for the program-- coming soon!

-This repository displays all related files and sources for this project.
+This repository will display all related files and sources for this project.
 Dependencies are not listed.